David Bowie: The Genesis of Tin Machine

 ποΈ Clos des MΓ©sanges

-ποΈ Note: David celebrates his 41st birthday in private.
-Following the overwhelming scale of 1987, he spends the day away from the media, focusing on his personal life and his growing interest in contemporary art and painting.
+ποΈ Notes: Bowie celebrates his 41st birthday in seclusion.
+Following the massive scale of the Glass Spider tour, he spends time away from the media spotlight, focusing on his personal life, painting, and contemporary art interests.

 ποΈ Clos des MΓ©sanges

-ποΈ Note: David celebrates his 41st birthday in private.
-Following the overwhelming scale of 1987, he spends the day away from the media, focusing on his personal life and his growing interest in contemporary art and painting.
+ποΈ Notes: Bowie celebrates his 41st birthday in seclusion.
+Following the massive scale of the Glass Spider tour, he spends time away from the media spotlight, focusing on his personal life, painting, and contemporary art interests.

 π